jaunas/symfony-admin-template/README.md

 ## Testing

-So far there are only code style and code analysis tools.
-To run them execute following line:
+Code style, code analysis tools and PHPUnit tests.
+To run all of them execute following line:

 ```
 composer test